KathSe1984/ProfessionalProfile/README.md

 # Professional Profile

 My name is Kathrin Seibt and I'm a **bioinformatician** with a background in molecular biology.
-My research focus has been on comparative genomics, transposable element, and molecular markers.
+My research focus has been on comparative genomics, transposable elements (repetitive DNA sequences), and molecular markers.

 I'm programming in **Python** and **R** and have a general interest in programming, problem solving, data mining, and visualization.